s3xyvampire/s3xyvampire/README.md

     > ru/eng

+i'm a minor

-w2i is okay but i'm awkward and not talkative....
+    > w2i is okay but i'm awkward and not talkative....

-    > c+h is not okay
+c+h is not okay

-do not copy or take inspirations of my skins
+    > do not copy or take inspirations of my skins

-    > i don't roleplay
+i don't roleplay

-i LOVE my partner!!!!!!!!
+    > i LOVE my partner!!!!!!!!

 # ꒰ dni ꒱
 ![IMG_6589](https://github.com/user-attachments/assets/b1bf0037-5c0b-4ca9-8ee7-f11e5702635d)